Flight-Free-UK/flight_free_uk_website/source/posts_travel/can-the-train-beat-the-plane.html.markdown

   from Bristol to Edinburgh by train to find out.
 author: FlightFree UK
 read_time_minute: 7
+category: travel
 ---
-## Bristol to Edinburgh is just the kind of journey where low cost airlines have been cleaning up.
+### Bristol to Edinburgh is just the kind of journey where low cost airlines have been cleaning up.

-### Economists reckon that customers will choose to fly for any journey over five hours, and with a journey time of around 5 3/4 hours, Bristol to Edinburgh is certainly that.
+##### Economists reckon that customers will choose to fly for any journey over five hours, and with a journey time of around 5 3/4 hours, Bristol to Edinburgh is certainly that.

 For the last twenty years I have lived first in Bristol, then Edinburgh, then Bristol again.
 I’ve made dozens of journeys between them, mostly by plane, and I’ve seen both airports expand insatiably in that time.

 Since we moved back to Bristol when our son was three, we have travelled to Edinburgh every year to see our old friends.
 My flight shame has been building for years, but I took it as read that flights were cheaper and quicker.
 It seemed unreasonable to ask my family to pay more for their trip.
 Last year I reached a tipping point and became determined that next time I booked a trip to Edinburgh, it would be by train.

-> "I became determined that next time I booked a trip to Edinburgh, it would be by train."
+> I became determined that next time I booked a trip to Edinburgh, it would be by train.

 We chose a long weekend in February half term for our trip.
 I was travelling with my husband and our 11-year-old climate-activist son, T. To make the most of the views and the changing scenery we planned to arrive in Edinburgh before dark, and though it’s possible to be in Edinburgh by lunchtime if you are prepared to leave Bristol at 0632, we went for the more leisurely mid-morning departure.